mineschan/LocoMobileExport/README.md

 ### Android via Gradle task & Shell script

 1. Download the latest release, unzip it to your project root or anywhere you prefer.
-2. Create a bash script in your project root, e.g. `autoLoco.sh`
+2. Create a bash script in your project root, e.g. `updateLoco.sh`
-3. Make it executable by `chmod +x autoLoco.sh`
+3. Make it executable by `chmod +x updateLoco.sh`
 4. Paste script and modify it to match your project

 ```bash